Miller Place History -

 The Academy was a private school established in 1834 to provide education

-for those willing to pay extra to have their children receive more than the basics
+for those willing to pay extra to have their children receive more than the

 provided by the local public school.
-One hundred shares were sold to members of
+One hundred shares were sold to members

 the community.
 Students came from the community and other parts of Long Island.

-As the shareholders were from the Congregational Church, they sought teachers from
+As the shareholders were from the Congregational Church, they sought teachers

 Yale University, a Congregational school at the time.
 The Academy lasted until